nas5w/use-local-storage/README.md

 # Advanced Usage / Options

 the `useLocalStorage` hook takes an optional third `options` argument.
 This allows you to configure a custom serializer and/or parser if you need to use something other than `JSON.stringify` and `JSON.parse`.
 The `options` object also has a `logger` key to log an errors caught in the hook.
+You can also disable the cross-context synchronization by setting `syncData` to false.

 ```javascript
 const options = {